 - Employers of professional and skilled workers with verified or authenticated employment contracts compliant with the POEA standards

 - Permanent residents of the host country who are hiring their family or relatives, except for domestic workers, household service workers, or lived-in caregivers

-Check this POEA Memorandum Circular No. 08, Series of 20182 for more details on the criteria for exemption and non-exemption of foreign employers from the direct hiring ban.
+Check the POEA Memorandum Circular No. 08, Series of 20182 for more details on the criteria for exemption and non-exemption of foreign employers from the direct hiring ban.

-If you’ll work for an exempted employer, you may apply for a POEA Clearance from the direct hiring ban exemption.
+If you work for an exempted employer, you’ll have an easier time getting a POEA Clearance From the Direct Hiring Ban.
 This document is a requirement for the OEC application of directly hired OFWs.

-You need to gather two batches of documents that you’ll submit to the POEA for the two phases of your direct-hire registration.
+You must gather two batches of documents3 that you’ll submit to the POEA for the two phases of your direct-hire registration.
 Note that there may be additional requirements for household service workers4.

 Phase 1 involves securing a POEA Clearance.
 Phase 2 is the process in which your OEC will be issued.

-Make sure your passport is valid for at least six months before your departure date.
+Ensure your passport is valid for at least one year before departure.
 You should renew the passport if it’s about to expire.
 To renew, you must set an appointment first via the DFA online portal.